pbialas7-Lectures/Graphics3DCode/Assignments/10_Mesh/README.md

    to `10_Mesh`.
 2. Then move the files `camera.h` and `camera_controller.h`  from `src/Assignament/10_Mesh` to the
    directory `src/Engine`.
-   Please add them to the `CMakeLists.txt` file in this directory in the `add_library` function.

 4. Put the `Camera` and `CameraController` classes into the `xe` namespace, by surrounding their code by the namespace
    declaration: